deweya/cf-to-ocp-spring-boot/README.md

 Once your have configured CF and OCP access, you can continue by exploring each of the demos in this repo.
 Here is a list of each demo:
 * [application-properties](./application-properties): A demo showcasing how you can migrate a CF app with service bindings, where datasources are configured using an application.properties file.
 * [auto-reconfiguration](./auto-reconfiguration): Another demo showcasing the migration of a CF app with service bindings, except this time, the app does not explicitly define any datasources in application properties or code.
 This assumes CF's [auto-reconfiguration](https://github.com/cloudfoundry/java-buildpack-auto-reconfiguration) feature is leveraged and explains how to mock this behavior in a migration to OCP.

+These demos are not included but should be added at a later date to provide a more complete migration guide:
+* Migrating a CF-internal database or other service to OCP
+* Migrating Spring Boot apps using spring-cloud-connector
+* Migrating Spring Boot apps using spring-cloud-config-server
+* Migrating Spring Boot apps using an explicitly coded datasource